 |Amend the Child, Youth and Family Enhancement Act - Phase Three||Long-term (2022)|

 |Develop additional partnerships with the Government of Canada and Indigenous communities to develop programs and services, including addressing equitable funding on- and off- reserve||Long-term (2022)|

 Building capacity of children, youth and families

-The following actions will assist and empower youth and families.
+The following actions are assisting and empowering youth and families.

 |Jointly develop Indigenous parenting, culture and social connectedness programs||Immediate (2018/19)|

 |Address social inequalities with new funding prevention and early intervention programs||Immediate (2018/19)|

 |Support Indigenous communities in developing cultural mentoring and peer-support programs and services||Short-term (2020)|